 Valpak set up CRC Compliance Service.

-05 May UK Batteries Regulations came into force.
+On 5 May UK Waste Batteries Regulations came into force.

 March Valpak launched new UK Green Dot Code of Practice.

 Valpak approved as operator of Batteries Producer Compliance Scheme.

 Valpak’s head office gained ISO 14001 accreditation and became one of approximately only 10,000 other companies to obtain this in the UK.

 Valpak sponsored the Royal College of Art Design for a Better Environment award.

 Valpak Consulting were involved in the pioneering Glasgow Recycles partnership project.